yanisaspic/fEVE/README.md

 ## Overview of the fEVE framework

-A complete overview of the framework is available in the vignette `feve.Rmd`.\
+-   A complete overview of the recursive clustering framework is available in the vignette `feve.Rmd`.

-An overview of the on-demand scRNA-seq benchmark is also available in the vignette `benchmark.Rmd`.
+-   An overview of the on-demand scRNA-seq benchmark is available in the vignette `get_benchmark.Rmd`.

+-   An overview of the analyses' reports generated with fEVE is available in the vignette `get_analysis_report.Rmd`